 A reverse energy auction is typically run by a third-party ecommerce host.
 They send invitations to potential bidders, who they usually pre-qualify.
 The auction itself can be as short as 15 minutes or as long as a day.
 While bidding occurs, participants can see other bids, respond to them and even communicate with one another.
 Electricity price is a key factor, but it's not the only one.

-The pros and cons associated with using a reverse auction for energy procurement actually go hand in hand.
+The pros and cons associated with using a reverse auction for electricity procurement actually go hand in hand.
 While the pro is the potential to score a low cost, you can only acquire that potential by taking a risk.
 As a result, the main con is the potential to pay too much.
 But that's not the end of the story.

-More pros: Reverse auctions can help buyers save money in an unbiased landscape.
+More pros: Reverse auctions can help energy buyers save money in an unbiased landscape.
 It's a fairly quick process and you don't need a ton of expertise to figure it out.

 More cons: The seller may not even know who the buyer is, meaning no relationship is formed.
-This means you're changing suppliers on a frequent basis.
+This means you're changing power suppliers on a frequent basis.

 A reverse energy auction is a gamble, no doubt — and whether or not you choose to partake all depends on your risk tolerance and budget flexibility.